MailTape/MailTape-v1/_posts/2022-05-29-The-Lazy-Eyes.md

 # MailTape's selection

 ## [The Lazy Eyes](https://rawpoetic.bandcamp.com/music) - Cheesy Love Song
 Sarah: **"**SongBook is a wonderful listen from start to finish.
 The tracks meld together into a psychedelic haze, each track adding more complexity to the album's complete picture.
-This is the album's final track, leaning into the rock influences more heavily than some of the earlier numbers.**"**
+This is the album's final track, leaning into psych-rock influences more heavily than some of the album's earlier numbers.
+There's such softness with the piano and light vocals at the song's beginning, and the track's trajectory is anything but predictable.
+Cheesy Love Song wraps the SongBook album up so neatly, bringing together the elements of 70's English rock and psychedelic spiralings present throughout the other tracks.**"**

 ## [Janko Nilovic and the Soul Surfers](https://damuthefudgemunk.bandcamp.com/) - Psychic Powers
 Sarah: **"**The newest release from Janko Nilovic and the Soul Surfers.**"**